mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 }
 ```

-With this redefinition of the tag method we can nowe very easily copy the svg
+With this redefinition of the tag method we can now very easily copy the svg
 code from the website.
-WE just have to remove the greater, smaller and slash
+We just have to remove the greater, smaller and slash
 tag signs from the svg code.
 As arguments to functions in Tcl are separated by
 spaces we have to protect attributes containing spaces with curly braces for
-the last three shapes, the polyline, the polygone and the path.
+the last three shapes, the polyline, the polygon and the path.

 ```{.tcl}
 svg set code "" ;# cleanup chessboard